Detroit Weather: Unhealthy air quality continues today

-(WXYZ) — An Air Quality Alert remains in effect through Thursday as wildfire smoke lingers into southeast Michigan.
+(WXYZ) — An Air Quality Alert remains in effect today as wildfire smoke lingers into southeast Michigan.
 Unhealthy air quality will continue and it's important to stay inside if possible.

-Today: Partly cloudy with a chance of showers and storms late.
-Highs in the low 80s.
-Wind: S 5-15 mph
+Occasional storms will move through Metro Detroit through the weekend.

 Detroit weather 7-day forecast